estii20/aquileia-roman-city/README.md

 __Background Color__

 Header and Footer both use ` #e96e14 `, a golden orange color to complement the Italian imagery palette selected from the hero image aided by the [eyedropper tool Chrome extension](https://chrome.google.com/webstore/category/extensions).
-Body uses a background color white ` #fafafa ` to contrast well with the charcoal font-color ` #3a3a3a `.
-Used the color light blue ` rgb(152, 207, 246, 0.5) ` with opacity to draw the reader's attention to the content without distracting from the information.
+Body uses a background color light blue ` rgb(152, 207, 246, 0.5) ` to contrast well with the charcoal font-color ` #3a3a3a `.
 The color was chosen for the background to compliment the colors of the sky in the images used.
+The images in the what to see section have a container with the background color of ` #faebd7 ` when viewed on larger screens to frame the images from the body light blue color.

 [Colorspace](https://mycolor.space/) used to check the palette works together.